w00d33/blupyter/README.md

 <br>

 ### Tools
-- [Jupyter](https://jupyter.org/) - Open-source software, open standards, and services for interactive computing across dozens of programming languages
+- [Jupyter](https://jupyter.org/) - Interactive computing across dozens of programming languages
-- [Kestrel](https://github.com/opencybersecurityalliance/kestrel-lang) - Kestrel threat hunting language provides an abstraction for threat hunters to focus on what to hunt instead of how to hunt
+- [Kestrel](https://github.com/opencybersecurityalliance/kestrel-lang) - Provides an abstraction for threat hunters to focus on what to hunt instead of how to hunt
 - [MSTIC Jupyter and Python Security Tools](https://github.com/microsoft/msticpy) - Library for InfoSec investigation and hunting in Jupyter Notebooks
 - [Azure Sentinel Notebooks](https://github.com/Azure/Azure-Sentinel-Notebooks) - Use Jupyter notebooks to query, transform, analyze and visualize Microsoft Sentinel data
 - [Huntlib](https://github.com/target/huntlib) - A Python library to help with some common threat hunting data analysis operations